Updated: Jul 13, 2020

 Lea Gerlock, Executive Contributor Brainz Magazine

-Lea Gerlock is the founder and CEO of Personal Chapter, a life coaching and personal development empire focused on breaking the cycle of trauma and toxic habits, in order to step into one’s highest potential.
-When Lea’s not working, she enjoys the beach, mini golfing, and spending time with her three amazing sons.
-As a recovering alcoholic who has now been successfully sober for years, Lea was able to overcome her struggle once she realized that her addictive habits could be traced back to a traumatic cycle that began in her childhood.
-Having overcome her own issues, Lea quickly learned that so many people struggle with issues that go back to their childhood days.
+Lea Gerlock is the Founder and CEO of Personal Chapter, a life coaching and personal development empire focusing on mastering all transitions in order to step into one’s highest potential.
+As a divorced mom of 3 and recovering alcoholic, Lea was able to break through the fear, self-doubt and uncertainty that comes with major transitions in life.
+After having overcome her own battles, Lea quickly learned that so many people struggle with navigating through major and minor transitions.
 Her superpower is helping people transition into the next and very best chapter of their lives.
+When Lea is not working, she enjoys travelling, long walks on the beach and spending time with her 3 amazing sons.